 Soldier Honored: Christopher D. Henderson

-Hometown: Hillsboro, OR
+Hometown: Hillsboro, Oregon

 Branch of Service: Army

-Rank: Sgt.
-1st Class
+Rank: Sergeant 1st Class

 A 1991 graduate of Glencoe High School, SFC Henderson was a diligent student, always did his homework and, of course, kept his room clean.
-He competed in track and field was a favorite with his high school girlfriends’ parents.
+He competed in track and field and was a favorite with his high school girlfriends’ parents.
 SFC Henderson joined the Army right after graduation and quickly rose through the ranks.
 He attended Airborne School, Air Assault School and then went to school to become a drill sergeant.
 He deployed to Kuwait, Egypt, Kosovo, and Bosnia before being sent to Afghanistan.

 SFC Henderson is survived by his wife and stepdaughter.
-His wife is a Folds of Honor Higher Education Scholarship recipient.
+His wife is a Folds of Honor Higher Education scholarship recipient.